jacobobryant/biff/docs/01-tutorial/07-realtime.md

 That atom will be available in all our request maps, under the `:com.eelchat/chat-clients` key.
 For changes to `initial-system` to take effect, you'll need to restart the system.
-Go to the bottom of the `com.eelchat` file and evaluate the `(biff/refresh)` form.
-(Alternatively, you can hit Ctrl-C in the terminal and then run `bb dev` again, but that would be slower.)
+Go to the `dev/repl.clj` file and evaluate the `(main/refresh)` form.
+(Alternatively, you can hit Ctrl-C in the terminal and then run `clj -M:dev dev` again, but that would be slower.)

 Now we can add that websocket connection handler.
 We'll have htmx start the